The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: GW Background from a population of BHB

 \subsection{Spectral covariance of GW Background due to simulated population of the BHB}

-The number of BH mergers contributing to the SGWB within a given time interval is expected to follow a Poisson distribution \citep{mandel2010compact, bulik2011ic10, dvorkin2018exploring,sah2024non}.
+The number of BH mergers contributing to the SGWB within a given time interval is expected to follow a Poisson distribution \citep{dvorkin2018exploring,mukherjee2020time,sah2024non}.
 This naturally gives rise to fluctuations in the number of merger events between two different observation bins \citep{mukherjee2020time, Mukherjee:2020jxa, ginat2020probability, Braglia:2022icu, ginat2023frequency,sah2024non}.
 The amplitude of these fluctuations depends on both the intrinsic merger rate and the length of individual observation bins.
 A time-varying, or non-stationary, SGWB signal resulting from these fluctuations induces correlations between different frequency modes, causing the signal covariance matrix to acquire non-zero off-diagonal terms.
-The detailed structure of this spectral covariance matrix is sexpected to depend on the underlying mass distribution of the compact binary population contributing to the background, while the overall amplitude scales with the total merger rate.
-The spectral covariance between two frequencies in the $\Omega_{\rm GW}(f)$ is defined as \citep{sah2024non}
+The detailed structure of this spectral covariance matrix is expected to depend on the underlying mass distribution of the compact binary population contributing to the background, while the overall amplitude scales with the total merger rate \cite{sah2024non}.
+The spectral covariance between two frequency bins, $f_1$ and $f_2$, of the SGWB energy-density spectrum $\Omega_{\rm GW}(f)$ is defined as \citep{sah2024non}